 Holiday nightmares

-A solution arises
+A solution emerges

-Just look at this example from Playa Real, a timeshare resort in Marbella, Spain:
+Here is one example from Playa Real, a timeshare resort in Marbella, Spain:

 Drab: Playa Real apartment living room